alejbarros/exchange/README.md

 * Clone repository
 * From command line type : git clone https://github.com/alejbarros/exchange.git
 * Navigate to where you clone the repository.
-* Double-click index.html to open the game in your browser.

 * Tools used the project are Spring-Boot and PostgreSQL.
 * You need to install PostgreSQL to more information check [Here](https://www.postgresql.org/download/)